policykit/policykit/docs/source/gettingstarted.rst

  python manage.py migrate

-Open PolicyKit in the browser at http://localhost:8000/main
+Open PolicyKit in the browser at http://localhost:8000/main.
+At this point, you won't be able to log in because PolicyKit currently only supports sign-in via external auth providers (Slack, Discord, Reddit, and Discourse).
+There is an open issue to support logging in without any third-party platform: `#514 <https://github.com/amyxzhang/policykit/issues/514>`_.

+To log in to PolicyKit, you'll need to install it on a dev server and set up at least 1 of the auth-enabled integrations.

 Running PolicyKit on a Server